getsentry/sentry-kafka-schemas/README.md

 Example messages can be placed in the `examples` directory and referenced from the relevant topic/version.

+Example messages must be stripped of **all** customer related data.
+This also includes things like organization and project IDs, which should be replaced with something like `project_id: 1` or `org_id: 1`.

 ## Defining topics

 Each topic is a yaml file in the topics directory.
 This topic name is a "logical" topic name as many services in Sentry support overriding the default name to a different physical topic name if desired.
 Topic names must be unique in Sentry: the same name cannot be used for different types of data.